wavesoft/CVMWeb/README.md

 ## Installing on Mac OSX

-Simply copy the plugin to your **Library/Internet Plug-Ins** directory.
+Copy the plugin from the **build/projects/CVMWeb/Debug** or **build/projects/CVMWeb/Release** directory to your **Library/Internet Plug-Ins** directory.
 The plugin will be immediately available to all of your browsers.

 ## Installation on Windows